What’s The Best Kind Of Fishing? Fly Fishing!

-Fly fishing is broken up into different styles dry and wet or nymphing.
-Dry is where you act as a water bug flouting on the water and occasionally taking off and landing again.
-Though a lot of the fish will do there feeding lower in the lake/river sometimes making dry fishing difficult to find a catch.
-This brings in the purpose of wet or nymphing where you submerge the fly down to the feeding level.
+Fly fishing is broken up into different styles dry and wet, or nymphing.
+Dry is where you act as a water bug floating on the water and occasionally taking off and landing again.
+Though a lot of the fish will do there feeding lower in the lake/river.
+Because of that, sometimes It can be hard to catch anything when you’re dry.
+For that very reason there is also wet or nymphing, where you submerge the fly down to the feeding level.

-Now once you are ready to go out and start casting you are going to need the basics.
+So, are you ready to go out fly fishing?
+Well slow down for just a second.
+Let’s make sure you have all the gear you need.
 Rod, Reels, lines, and flies are the bare necessities.
-Getting set up with the right ones at the right price is always a challenge, but your local fishing shop will help you get what you need to start casting.
+Getting set up with the right ones at the right price is always a challenge, but you’re in luck.
+Your local fishing shop will help you get what you need to start casting.

 Now that we have brushed up on what could be in your area, let’s talk about the flies you will use to become a fishing master!
 There are two categories that are used for flies: imitative and attractive.
-When using an imitative fly the whole purpose is to match the actual flies the fish would eat.
-Using a fly that can looks as similar to the actual water insects is known to help.
-It seems that these fish aren’t just dumb things that eat.
-They seem to be pretty picky about what they consume!
+When using an imitative fly, the whole purpose is to match the actual flies the fish would eat.
+Using a fly that looks similar to the actual water insects is known to help.
+Some fish aren’t just dumb things that eat.
+They are pretty picky about what they consume!
 The attractive flies’ purpose is to attract the fish’s natural instincts to strike.
-The attractive flies don’t follow any rules in regards to looking like a real fly.
-Its main job is to be flashy and attractive.
+The attractive flies don’t follow any rules in regards to looking like a real insect.
+Its main job is to be flashy and ‘attractive.’

-Now you can only learn so much about an activity like fly fishing from reading, but there is a huge video encyclopedia on the internet that I use to teach my self new skills all the time!
+Unfortunately, you can only learn so much about an activity like fly fishing from reading, but there is a huge video encyclopedia on the internet that I use to teach myself new skills all the time!
 You have most definitely used it in the past, Youtube.
 Youtube is one of my biggest resources because I can answer almost any question in a matter of minutes!
-There are tons of videos uploaded there that will teach everything you can possible imagine about fly fishing!
+There are tons of videos uploaded there that will teach everything you can possibly imagine about fly fishing!
 It’s a great way to learn casting techniques, fishing knots, and see mind blowing catches!
-Using the information you read here and skills you can learn from watching videos you are on your way to becoming a fishing master!
+Using the information you read here and skills you can learn from watching videos, you are on your way to becoming a fishing master!